Gatchan1/GitHub-Repo-Search/README.md

 ## How to run the app

-Clone this repo and run `npm run dev` on the console.
+Clone this repo, run "npm install" on the console, and then run "npm run dev".

 Or just head on to the [deployed site](https://findrepositories.netlify.app/).